 EPCOT Festivals

 Looking for a cool way to experience the water parks?
-After a two-year hiatus, Disney H2O Glow After Hours is back at Disney’s Typhoon Lagoon Water Park!
-The separately ticketed event will be held after hours every Saturday night from May 28 to Aug.
-27. The tadpole-friendly evenings feature DJ dance parties, specialty food and drink, and a chance to enjoy your favorite water attractions glowing at night!
+Disney H2O Glow After Hours at Disney’s Typhoon Lagoon Water Park is a separately ticketed event held after hours on select nights from May 23 to Sept.
+13, 2025.
+The tadpole-friendly evenings feature DJ dance parties, specialty food and drink, and a chance to enjoy your favorite water attractions glowing at night!
 Check out our guide to H2O Glow After Hours for all the hoppin' details.

 Mickey's Not-So-Scary Halloween Party

 Who's ready for a spooky summer?
 (Or should we say, not so scary ... ) I know, I know ...
 Halloween in a summer guide?
 At Disney World, Halloween is a whole season, and this year, the celebration begins with Mickey's Not-So-Scary Halloween Party.
-This separately ticketed event runs on select nights from Aug.
-12 to Oct.
-31. For those sneaking in one last trip before school starts, consider adding on this frog-favorite after-party!
+This separately ticketed event kicks off in August.
+For those sneaking in one last trip before school starts, consider adding on this frog-favorite after-party!

 Tips for Visiting Disney World in the Summer

-1. Have Your Tickets and Park Reservations Sorted Ahead of Time
+1. Have Your Tickets Sorted Ahead of Time

-Before anything, you'll want to make sure to purchase your tickets in advance.
+Before anything, you'll want to purchase your tickets in advance.
 You don't want to lose crucial minutes sorting your tickets at the park entrance.
-Lucky for you, Undercover Tourist offers hoppin' deals on Walt Disney World tickets!
-Once you buy and link your tickets, you must also book your Disney park pass reservation for each day.
-You can only enter with a valid ticket AND park reservation, so be sure you have both squared away before you leave!
+Lucky for you, Undercover Tourist offers hoppin' deals on Walt Disney World tickets, including the 3-Day, 3-Park Ticket.

-We generally recommend using Genie+ the most if you're visiting Magic Kingdom or park hopping.
-Though with summer crowds, we highly recommend it for all of your park days.
-Minimally, we suggest purchasing at least one of the individual Lightning Lanes to enjoy short waits for popular rides such as Guardians of the Galaxy: Cosmic Rewind.
+We recommend using skip-the-line services like Lightning Lane if you're visiting Magic Kingdom or park hopping.
+Though with summer crowds, we'd recommend it for all of your park days.
+Minimally, we suggest purchasing at least one of the Lightning Lane Single Passes to enjoy short waits for popular rides such as TRON Lightcycle Run or Guardians of the Galaxy: Cosmic Rewind.
+This summer, guests have another option called Premier Pass.
+Essentially, this combines the best of both worlds with Multi Pass and Single Pass.
+With it, you can skip the line at every ride at the park without scheduling a return time in advance.
+You can learn more about it in our guide.

 3. Get an Early Start